elliejeanclark/startup/notes.md

 ***Important*** You can only use the rest function on the **last** parameter.
 ### Spread
 The opposite of rest.
 When you are passed in an iterable object, it expands the object into the rest of the parameters of the function.
+## Exceptions
+### Try, Catch, and Throw
+To catch thrown expressions, wrap code in a `try` block.
+Then you write a `catch` block.
+Then any code that throws an exception in a try block will skip the rest of the code in the call block, and move into the catch block.
+You can also add a `finally` block that will call code every time a try block runs, regardless of whether an exception is thrown in the try block.
+You can `throw new <ErrorName>(<error message>)` to point out that an error occured, and it will jump to the nearest catch block.
+### Fallbacks
+This is a pattern to use if you can't find a specific thing or execute a specific function that allows you to still return something and run code.
+For example, instead of throwing errors in try and cath block, you can try a line of code, and then if an error happens run a different line of code.